mdn/content/files/en-us/learn/css/css_layout/responsive_design/index.md

 ![A layout with two columns squashed into a mobile size viewport.](mdn-rwd-liquid.png)

-Creating a non-resizeable web page by setting a fixed width doesn't work either; that leads to scroll bars on narrow devices and too much empty space on wide screens.
+Creating a non-resizable web page by setting a fixed width doesn't work either; that leads to scroll bars on narrow devices and too much empty space on wide screens.

 Responsive web design, or RWD, is a design approach that addresses the range of devices and device sizes, enabling automatic adaption to the screen, whether the content is viewed on a tablet, phone, television, or watch.